2022 NBA Finals: Game 6

 Coming into the game, Golden State was 0–3 in closeout games on the road, and the Celtics were 3–0 when facing elimination.
-Boston took a 14–2 lead to start the game, but they made just one basket in the final 3:30 of the first quarter, and Golden State led 27–22 at the end of the period.
+Boston took a 14–2 lead to start the game, but made just one basket in the final 3:30 of the first quarter, and Golden State led 27–22 at the end of the period.
 The Warriors forced 12 turnovers in the first half and used a 21–0 run to take a 54–39 halftime lead.
 The 21–0 run was the longest such run in modern Finals history.
-They expanded their lead to 22, before the Celtics rallied to trail 76–66 after three quarters.
-Golden State maintained their lead through the fourth quarter to win the game 103–90 for their fourth NBA title in eight seasons.
+They expanded their lead to 22 before the Celtics rallied to trail 76–66 after three quarters.
+Golden State maintained its lead through the fourth quarter to win the game 103–90 for its fourth NBA title in eight seasons.
 This was the second time that a road team won an NBA championship in Boston, the other being the Los Angeles Lakers in 1985.

 Curry scored 34 points in the game, shooting 12-of-21 overall and 6-of-11 on 3-pointers, and added seven rebounds, seven assists, and two steals.
 He was voted the Finals MVP for the first time in his career, unanimously selected after averaging 31.2 points, 6.0 rebounds, and 5.0 assists in the series.
 He scored 30 or more points in three consecutive games in Boston, the first player to do so in the playoffs since LeBron James in 2017.
 Green scored 12 points on 5-of-10 shooting, grabbing 12 rebounds, recording eight assists with two steals and two blocks.
 He also hit two 3-pointers after missing his first 12 attempts of the series.
-For head coach Steve Kerr, he won his ninth championship overall, after winning five as a player.
-He became the sixth coach to capture four titles, joining Phil Jackson, Red Auerbach, John Kundla, Gregg Popovich and Pat Riley.
-The Warriors also became the first team to go from the NBA's worst record (2019–20) to a championship within a three-season span.
-With the win, the Warriors earned their seventh double-digit comeback win this postseason, which tied the 2011 and 2012 Miami Heat for the most double-digit comeback wins by any team in the past 25 postseasons.
+Head coach Steve Kerr won his ninth championship overall, after winning five as a player.
+He became the sixth coach to capture four titles, joining Phil Jackson, Red Auerbach, John Kundla, Gregg Popovich, and Pat Riley.
+The Warriors also became the first team to go from the NBA's worst record (2019–20) to a championship within three seasons.
+With the win, the Warriors earned their seventh double-digit comeback win this postseason, tying the 2011 and 2012 Miami Heat for the most double-digit comeback wins by any team in the past 25 postseasons.

-Brown led the Celtics with 34 points but Tatum finished with just 13, shooting just 6-of-18 from the field.
-The Celtics' bench also performed poorly, receiving just five points on 2-for-10 shooting from the field from their primary reserves—White, Grant Williams, and Payton Pritchard.
+Brown led the Celtics with 34 points but Tatum finished with 13, shooting just 6-of-18 from the field.
+The Celtics' bench also performed poorly, getting just five points on 2-for-10 shooting from the field from their primary reserves—White, Grant Williams, and Payton Pritchard.
 Boston also committed 22 turnovers, dropping to 1–8 this postseason when committing 16 or more.
 Tatum set the NBA record for most turnovers in a single postseason with 100.
-The Celtics' Finals series record dropped to 17–5, remaining tied with the Lakers for the most championships in league history.
+The Celtics' Finals series record dropped to 17–5, remaining tied with the Lakers for the most championships in league history until 2024, where they won their 18th title.